 What I am about to tell you may come as a shocker: Roanoke is the next craft beer capital on the East Coast.
 Sure, Asheville holds the reigning title, and they are doing amazing work and attracting some major players down there in North Carolina.
-But as of late, Roanoke is really showing promise about beer.
+There are a lot of different types of beer out there, so many in fact that you might need a Beer & Wine Guide to get through them all.
+Roanoke wasn’t really on the map, but as of late, Roanoke is really showing promise about beer.

 Being tied into the national beer scene, having filmed around the country in some of the world’s most famous breweries and eateries, I certainly hear my share of rumors.
 Sometimes, they’re just that, rumors.
 Other times, as in this case, the rumor mill is deadly accurate.
 In January this year, I heard a whisper of Oregon-based Deschutes, America’s 7th largest craft brewery, having intentions to build a major production facility here in my city.
 Then in March, Deschutes made the formal announcement.
 Around that same time, I began hearing that another large brewery was talking of expanding here.
 That turned out to be Ballast Point, and they’re officially locating in Daleville, a city just outside Roanoke.
 As if that’s not news, just a couple of weeks ago – and this is uncomfirmed, but from the same source – I was told that Lagunitas is now considering Roanoke for an East Coast home.